Table of Contents

 3. Oral and Dental Problems

 Mouth sores and pale gums are often caused by kidney problems.
-Bad breath (halitosis) with a kind of chemical odor can also be a sign of kidney disease.
-Oral ulcers are a common sign in the later stages of kidney failure and you should react fast if you notice them.
+Bad breath (halitosis) with a chemical odor can also be a sign of kidney disease.
+Oral ulcers are a common sign in the later stages of kidney failure, and you should react fast if you notice them.

 4. Behavioral Changes